- Docking and fussion

 Eukaryotic cells are characterized by an ordered and targeted delivery of molecules between the different cellular compartments.
 Most of this molecular traffic is mediated by vesicles, which are small membrane-bound compartments that transport and deliver soluble and membrane molecules between the cell compartments.

 Vesicular trafficking is an interesting evolutionary cell achievement because it can be selected what types of molecules are transported and to what cell compartment they are targeted to.
 Furthermore, the physiological and molecular identity of each membrane-bound compartment of the cell is mostly determined by the molecules that arrive included in vesicles.
 If there were no specific delivery of vesicles there would not be cell compartments with specific molecular features.

 Vesicles are formed in the membrane of a source compartment (many organelles and plasma membrane can form vesicles) and loaded with molecules to be transported.
 Once released in the cytosol, vesicles are targeted to other compartment (again, other organelles or plasma membrane).
 Vesicles have first to recognize the target compartment and then fuse with it.
 In this way, molecules transported by vesicles will be part of the target compartment.
-Some these molecules stay in the target compartment as resident molecules that perform the compartment function.
+Some these molecules remain in the target compartment as resident molecules that perform the function of the compartment.
 However, some molecules are included again in new vesicles targeted to other compartment (the target compartment is also a source compartment).
-It is frequent that source and target compartments are connected bidirectionally, that is, both can send and receive vesicles from each other.
-Vesicles sent back from the target to the source compartment have a recycling purpose. .
+Frequently, the source and target compartments are bidirectionally connected, that is, both can send and receive vesicles to/from each other.
+Vesicles sent back from the target to the source compartment have a recycling purpose.